antfu/antfu.me/pages/posts/ai-qrcode.md

 ![Final QR Code Image](/images/ai-qrcode-final.jpg)

-The one I end up with doesn't have very good error tolerance, you might need to try a few times to get it scanned :P
+The one I end up with not very good error tolerance, you might need to try a few times or use a more forgiving scanner to get it scanned :P

 ## Conclusion